php/pecl-database-oci8/README.md

 Documentation is at https://www.php.net/oci8

-Use `pecl install oci8` to install for PHP 8.2.
+Use `pecl install oci8` to install for PHP 8.2 and PHP 8.3.

 Use `pecl install oci8-3.2.1` to install for PHP 8.1.